Haddon Hall

 - Guided Hall and Garden Tours

-During the closed season, visits may be possible but not all tours can be accommodated.
-Additional charges apply for tours on closed or special season days in January, February, March, October and November.
+During the closed season (January, February, March, October, November), group visits may be possible, though not all tours can be accommodated.
+Additional charges apply on closed or special season days.

-- 26 July & 4 October: The Trees of Haddon Medieval Park with Jason Ingamells
+- The Trees of Haddon Medieval Park with Jason Ingamells – 26 July and 4 October 2026

 Historic Houses members visit for free during regular opening season.
 No pre-booking required.